 The Bank is involved in various legal matters and claims which are being defended and handled in the ordinary course of business.
 None of these matters are expected, in the opinion of Management, to have a material adverse effect upon the financial position or results of operations of the Company.
-However, the Company settled a lawsuit for \$1,125,000 during 2021 after consulting with legal counsel in the long-term best interest of the Company.
-The Company received a recovery in the amount of \$486,000 in 2022 related to the settlement recorded in 2021.

 During the quarter ended June 30, 2023, a shareholder issued a letter to the Company and each of the directors of the Company demanding that they immediately commence litigation on behalf of the Company for an alleged breach by the Company's Board of Directors of its fiduciary duties in allegedly failing to properly oversee and supervise the management of the Company.
 During the quarter ended September 30, 2023, the Board of Directors of the Company established a Special Litigation Committee made up of three independent directors to investigate the allegations made in the letter.
 Rather than wait for the Special Litigation Committee to conclude its inquiry, the shareholder filed a Complaint against the Company and Directors, making the same allegations that appear in the demand letter.
 The Court stayed the lawsuit pending the Special Litigation Committee's inquiry.
-The Special Litigation Committee concluded that pursuing the claims is not in the Company's best interest, and the Company plans accordingly to file a motion to dismiss.
+The Special Litigation Committee concluded that pursuing the claims is not in the Company's best interest, and the Company filed a motion to dismiss that the court denied.
+The Company has appealed that ruling.

 The Company assesses its liabilities and contingencies in connection with outstanding legal proceedings utilizing the latest information available.
 Where it is probable that the Company will incur a loss and the amount of the loss can be reasonably estimated, the Company records a liability in its consolidated financial statements.
 These legal reserves may be increased or decreased to reflect any relevant developments on a quarterly basis.
 Where a loss is not probable or the amount of loss is not estimable, the Company does not accrue legal reserves.
 While the outcome of legal proceedings is inherently uncertain, based on information currently available and available insurance coverage, the Company's management believes that it has established appropriate legal reserves.
 If an accrual is not made, and there is at least a reasonable possibility that a loss or additional loss may have been incurred, the Company discloses the nature of the contingency and an estimate of the possible loss or range of loss or a statement that such an estimate cannot be made.
 Any incremental liabilities arising from pending legal proceedings are not expected to have a material adverse effect on the Company's consolidated financial position, consolidated results of operations, or consolidated cash flows.
-However, it is possible that the ultimate resolution of these matters, if unfavorable, may be material to the Company's consolidated financial position, consolidated results of operations, or consolidated cash flows.
+However, it is possible that the ultimate resolution of these matters, if unfavorable, may be material to the Company's consolidated financial position, consolidated cash flows.